-The Committee intends to continue its practice of paying competitive compensation to attract, retain and motivate executive officers to manage our business in the best interests of Apogee and our shareholders, and we therefore may choose to provide non-deductible compensation to our executive officers if we deem such compensation to be in the best interests of Apogee and our shareholders.
+The Committee intends to continue its practice of paying competitive compensation consistent with our philosophy to attract, retain and motivate executive officers to manage our business in the best interests of Apogee and our shareholders.
+We therefore may, as we did in fiscal 2006 with respect to Mr. Huffer, choose to provide non-deductible compensation to our executive officers if we deem such compensation to be in the best interests of Apogee and our shareholders.